Fresh tender lobster in a cream sauce is baked in lobster shells and topped with gruyere cheese in this stunning French dish.

 Anyway, we’re like, what’s lobster thermidor?
 And we looked it up.
 And I decided to make it.
 So on a random Monday Jonathan told all his coworkers he was having lobster thermidor for dinner.

 Lobster Thermidor is a French dish made with lobster meat in an egg yolk and cream custard, often served in the lobster shell.
-Thermidor was the name of a month used in a calendar created during the French Revolution.
+Thermidor was the name of a month in a calendar created during the French Revolution.
 More on the history of the dish on Wikipedia.

 By the way, I always seem to associate French food with fancy dinner party food.
 If you don’t like seafood or want another option to make for guests, make sure to check out my Beef Bourguignon.

 This recipe was the first time I made anything with lobster other than plain steamed lobster.
 Normally I would serve one steamed lobster per person (admittedly a smaller lobster than the ones used in this recipe) with some sides.
 Every Lobster Thermidor recipe I saw had a ratio of one lobster to two servings.
 I was skeptical that a recipe with two lobsters would actually serve four.
 However, the sauce was so rich, I was really full after eating one serving of this recipe.
 Add a salad and some bread, maybe some desserts, and you’re feeding four people a fancy lobster dish for (what I paid) $35 worth of lobster.
-For a holiday dinner party or even New Year’s Eve, I think you could do a lot worse.
+For a holiday dinner party or maybe New Year’s Eve, I think you could do a lot worse.